Livingstone Project (Gold) – 75% MBK

 - 18/01/2022 – Kingsley Deposit Maiden Resource Estimate

 - *refer to MBK ASX Release dated 26 October 2021 “Livingstone Acquisition and Entitlement Offer” for further details

 - **refer to MBK ASX Release dated 18 January 2022 “Kingsley Deposit Maiden Resource Estimate” for further details

 Competent Persons Statement

-The information on this web page that relates to MBK Exploration Results, Mineral Resources and Exploration Target statements is based on information compiled or reviewed by Mr Rhys Davies.
-The Company is not aware of any new information or data that materially affects the information included in referenced ASX Releases and in the case of reported Mineral Resources, all material assumptions and technical parameters underpinning the estimates continue to apply and have not materially changed.
-Mr Davies is a Member of The Australasian Institute of Geoscientists and is a contractor to the Company.
-Mr Davies has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’.
-Mr Davies consents to the inclusion on this web page of the matters based on his information in the form and context in which it appears.
+The information in this web page, that relates to MBK Exploration Results, Mineral Resources and Exploration Target statements is based on information compiled or reviewed by Mr Rhys Davies.
+Mr Davies is a contractor to the Company and eligible to participate in the Company’s equity incentive plan.
+Mr Davies is a Member of The Australasian Institute of Geoscientists has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’.
+Mr Davies consents to the inclusion in this web page of the matters based on his information in the form and context in which it appears.

 It should be noted that the MBK Exploration Targets described in this web page are conceptual in nature and there is insufficient information to establish whether further exploration will result in the determination of Mineral Resources.